Pitometsu/ppx_implicits/README.md

 ## Instance search policies

-The policy is not a simple module path but forms a small DSL.
+The spec is not a simple module path but forms a small DSL.
 For example, you can list policies by `,` to accumulate instances:

 ```ocaml